-This joint briefing outlines the views of the Law Society of England and Wales and the Bar Council in relation to the Internal Market Bill ahead of the third sitting of the committee of the whole house.
+This joint briefing outlines the views of the Law Society of England and Wales and the Bar Council in relation to the Internal Market Bill ahead of report stage.

-The Bill, which passed its second reading on 14 September, makes provisions concerning the Northern Ireland Protocol and its stipulations on state aid and trade, and aims to guarantee unhindered trade between Northern Ireland, Scotland, England and Wales.
+The Bill, which received its last sitting of committee stage on 22 September, makes provisions concerning the Northern Ireland Protocol and its stipulations on state aid and trade, and aims to guarantee unhindered trade between Northern Ireland, Scotland, England and Wales.
 It also creates secondary powers allowing Ministers to provide financial assistance through regulations.